MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-business-continuity-and-disaster-recovery.md

 Azure Data Lake Storage Gen2 already supports 3x replication to guard against localized hardware failures.
 Other replication options, such as zone-redundant storage (ZRS) or geo-zone-redundant storage (GZRS), improve high availability.
 Geo-redundant storage (GRS) and read-access geo-redundant storage (RA-GRS) improve disaster recovery.
 For high availability, if there's a service interruption, the workload needs access to the latest data as quickly as possible.
 The workload can switch over to a replicated instance locally or to a new region.

-A storage account configured as RA-GRS or GRS can be part of a disaster recovery plan but requires due diligence analyzing RPO and RTO and reviewing other options such as a dual load scenario which copies data into two different Azure regions.
+A storage account configured as RA-GRS or GRS can be part of a disaster recovery plan but requires due diligence analyzing Recovery Point Objective(RPO) and Recovery Time Objective(RTO) and reviewing other options such as a dual load scenario which copies data into two different Azure regions.

 Each data landing zone must have a recovery point objective for its data products.
 Each data landing zone must have a defined replication strategy for its use cases.